 This, by the way, makes me like Freight a lot: I know that I will be spoilt for choice of weights and styles if I choose Freight for my projects.
 With a font family like Freight, you don’t really need any other typeface to create hierarchy as well as visual interest.

-So as you can see, that’s what a font is: FreightBigProItalic is one of the 72 fonts within the FreightBig family.
+That’s what a font is: FreightBigProItalic is one of the 72 fonts within the FreightBig family.
 Each variation – Light, Book, Medium, etc, with all their Italic versions, is a font.
 All together they form the font family (or typeface).

 In fact, in the old times every single size of type and every single character, let’s say Freight Sans Pro Black body size 160 letter Z, was 1 font.
 This is because each individual character had to be fused and then typeset.